Aurora HDR Review 2026: Discontinued, and What Replaced It

 Other Software posts you may enjoy:

-Alternatives to Aurora HDR
+Alternatives to Aurora HDR in 2026

-Photomatix Pro 6.1
+Photomatix Pro

-Another highly specialized and popular software, Photomatix Pro was designed to create superior hdr images in a simple and easy process for users.
+Another highly specialized and popular software, Photomatix Pro was designed to create superior HDR images in a simple and easy process for users.
 You can make detailed, 32-bit photos and tone-mapped images with Photomatix Pro.
 Photomatix has some great presets and clever automation tools which make it super accessible and easy to use, even for complete beginners.

 Luminance HDR

 Luminance HDR is another popular HDR program, with the added bonus that it is available as a free download on Mac and Windows.
-Using Luminance HDR, you can create high-quality HDR images quickly – it’s super accessible for everyone from beginners to pros.
+Using Luminance HDR, you can create high-quality HDR images quickly.
+It’s super accessible for everyone from beginners to pros.
 You’ll love the handy drag and drop feature, and it even supports RAW photo formats.

 If you’re just starting out with HDR photography but you’re on a tight budget, Luminance HDR is the ideal software for you.
 You can experiment, play around, and create excellent HDR images, all without spending any money.
-The main downside is that it doesn’t have as wide a range of advanced photo editing and HDR tools as Aurora, nor do you have the same flexibility or intricate control over the end product.
+The main downside is that it doesn’t have as wide a range of advanced photo editing and HDR tools as the paid options, nor do you have the same flexibility or intricate control over the end product.

-Should You Buy Aurora HDR in 2022?
+Should You Buy Aurora HDR in 2026?

 Resources